 Other Structures: Aggregate in Client

 An alternative to aggregating data in the gateway is to aggregate data in the client.
-The most well-known implementation of this is perhaps GraphQL, but a thorough implementation of a JSON API service can accomplish something similar (see Stormpath's presentation on Designing a Beautiful REST + JSON API).
+The most well-known implementation of this is perhaps GraphQL, but a thorough implementation of a JSON API service can accomplish something similar.
 The end result is that the onus of making and merging multiple data requests is left to the client; the gateway and its microservices are allowed to remain simple and streamlined.

 The advantage to this approach is that it keeps the client in charge, so versioning is usually simpler (because releasing a new version of the client is usually easier than releasing a new version of the server-side API).
 This approach may also avoid the problems of under- and over-fetching data.